 Dr. Pizarro's bachelor's degree in chemistry from Harvard University and his Ph.D. in chemistry from the California Institute of Technology; his extensive leadership experiences with Edison International, including as President and Chief Executive Officer; his extensive board service; and his knowledge and experiences with leadership, risk management, technology, safety and operations, workforce management, cybersecurity, regulatory and government affairs, business resiliency, mergers and acquisitions, and strategic planning, qualify him to serve as a director of 3M.
+Director since 2023

-- Edison International
+Edison International

-- 3M Board committee(s)

-- Audit

-- · Nominating and Governance
+- Audit - Nominating and Governance

-Thomas W. Sweet 65 Independent
+Thomas W. Sweet 65